 You're right.

-Touch the land, all of a sudden it's a catch and release deal.
+Touch the land, all of a sudden it's a catch-and-release deal.

-They become, they go into the country, and in some cases, if they're criminals, you they're released into our country.
+They become, they go into the country, and in some cases, if they're criminals, they're released into our country.

 It's a ridiculous thing.